 In the next 5-10 years, AI will be a double-edged sword in terms of equity.
 The next leaps in medicine will come from Big Data – but patients have to give consent for their data to be shared.
 While populations are already very risk-averse when it comes to giving companies access to their health data, Black patients may be even more unwilling due to overall (and understandable) distrust of the healthcare field.
 Furthermore, the volumes of patients in each racial/ethnic category are not the same across all groups.
 While Big Data presents an opportunity to take diagnosis, prevention, and treatment quality to the next level, the benefits of these technologies may be greater for White patients, who have more data included in studies using Big Data.
 Black and other patients of color are already underrepresented in clinical trials and other medical research.
 Even though the atmosphere of studies are shifting, the inequities could still remain.

 On the flip side, there is opportunity for Big Data to be an equalizer if utilized safely, carefully, and with good intentions.
 If enough patients of color provide data to these data analyses, the advances outside of the inequitable clinical research field could help to bridge the existing research equity gap.
 For example, current medical textbooks have been criticized for using only examples of patients with fair-colored skin to train doctors to recognize symptoms.
 This leaves a knowledge gap in identifying the same condition in patients with darker skin, where symptoms like rashes or redness may appear differently.
-Image recognition and machine learning could help to rectify the mistakes of researchers past by training AI models to with image data from darker-skinned patients and the presentations of their symptoms.
+Image recognition and machine learning could help to rectify the mistakes and neglect of researchers past by training AI models with image data from darker-skinned patients and the presentations of their symptoms.

-With smart phones and access to technology increasing, the gaps in access to digital health will shrink in the coming years.
 As long as standards are created and enforced for ethically applying AI to shared patient data, the technological and access-based causes of health inequity could be resolved significantly.
 However, societal issues like education, housing, and economic stability will not be fixed through technology alone.